 Gabrielle is in the office Mondays, Tuesdays and fortnightly Wednesdays.

 Image: Gabrielle Le Cocq visiting Ben Rivers's The Two Eyes are not Brothers at Television Centre, London, June 2015.
 Photograph: Will Eckersley

-Following her degree in Graphic Design at Central Saint Martins, Margarita’s practice has focused on moving image and new media, specifically geared towards experiential immersive events within the music and fashion spheres.
-Margarita has worked collaboratively with a broad range of creatives and clients, producing stage visuals for Primavera Sound, creating content for institutions such as The Victoria & Albert Museum and MuseumsQuartier and for musicians such as Deadmau5 and Metallica.
-This has lead to associate lecturer positions at Camberwell College of Arts, London College of Fashion and Middlesex University.
-Alongside this, Margarita works with the award-winning NTS radio station, also hosting her own regular experimental show. margaritalouca.com
+Following her studies at Central Saint Martins, Margarita’s practice has focused on moving image and new media, specifically geared towards experiential immersive events within the music and fashion spheres.
+Margarita has worked collaboratively with a broad range of creatives and clients, creative producing stage visuals for Primavera Sound, creating content for institutions such as the V&A and MuseumsQuartier and for musicians such as Deadmau5 and Metallica.
+This has lead to associate lecturer positions at Camberwell College of Art, London College of Fashion and Middlesex University.
+Alongside this, Margarita works with the award-winning NTS radio station, hosting her own regular experimental show. margaritalouca.com

 Margarita is in the office Monday, Tuesdays and Thursdays.